 Note: JavaScript module names should begin with the name of the extension, to avoid conflicting with other modules.
-See JavaScript modules names should begin with the name of the extension.
+See Avoid name clashes.

-Note: Each JavaScript module's initialize() function is called on DOM ready.
+Note: Each JavaScript module's initialize () function is called on DOM ready.

 2. Include the JavaScript module in a page, using Fanstatic, and apply it to one or more HTML elements on that page.
 We'll override CKAN's package_item.html template snippet to insert our module whenever a package is rendered as part of a list of packages (for example, on the dataset search page).
-Create the file ckanext-example_theme/ckanext/example_theme/templates/snippets/ package_item.html with these contents:
+Create the file ckanext-example_theme/ckanext/example_theme_docs/templates/snippets/package_item.html with these contents:

-'''

-{ ckan_extends %}

-{ block content %}
+{% block content %}

 {{ super() }}

 {# Use Fanstatic to include our custom JavaScript module.
-A <script> tag for the module will be inserted in the right place at the bottom of the page. #} { resource 'example_theme/example_theme_popover.js' }
+A <script> tag for the module will be inserted in the right place at the bottom of the page. #}

+{% resource 'example_theme/example_theme_popover.js' %}

 {# Apply our JavaScript module to an HTML element.
 The data-module attribute, which can be applied to any HTML element, tells CKAN to initialize an instance of the named JavaScript module for the element.
-The initialize() method of our module will be called with this HTML element as its this.el object. #} '''
+The initialize() method of our module will be called with this HTML '''